Judge to release some info on FBI raid of Trump lawyer Cohen

-NEW YORK (AP) — A judge has agreed to unseal part of the search warrant that authorized last year’s FBI raids on the home and office of President Donald Trump’s former personal lawyer, Michael Cohen.
+NEW YORK (AP) — A judge confirmed in a court filing Thursday that federal prosecutors in New York have an ongoing investigation related to “campaign finance crimes” committed when President Donald Trump’s former lawyer, Michael Cohen, paid two women to stay silent about alleged affairs Trump.

+U.S. District Judge William H. Pauley III made the disclosure as he agreed to release in several weeks some search warrant materials that had been requested by media organizations.

-But Judge William H. Pauley III ruled Thursday that some parts of the documents should stay secret because making them public could jeopardize ongoing investigations, “including those pertaining to or arising from Cohen’s campaign finance crimes.”
+He said some documents should stay secret because making them public could jeopardize ongoing investigations, “including those pertaining to or arising from Cohen’s campaign finance crimes.”

-Pauley sentenced Cohen to prison in December for crimes including paying two women to stay silent about affairs they claimed to have had with Trump.
+In December, Pauley sentenced Cohen to three years in prison for crimes including campaign finance violations that occurred when two women were paid to stay silent about affairs they claimed to have had with Trump.

 Most Read Nation & World Stories